-Traffic and Parking - Participants must park on the Highway M-33 right-of way to access Stands 1-4.
-This is a heavily traveled arterial highway and is the only section with passing lanes for many miles in each direction.
-Drive defensively when pulling on and off the Highway and have your lights on for visibility.
-There is ample room to pull all of the way off the pavement and shoulder.
+Participants must park on the Highway M-33 right-of way to access Stands 1-4.
+This is a heavily traveled arterial highway.
+Drive defensively when pulling on and off the highway and have your lights on for visibility.
+There is ample room to pull all the way off the pavement and shoulder.
 Park along the treeline to get as far away from the road as possible and carpool to reduce the number of vehicles at the site.
 Recommend to only park 3-5 full size pickups or other vehicles at this site.
-Stands 5 is along a lightly used county road.
-Pull onto the shoulder or park in the fuelbreak at Stand 5.
+Stand 5 is along a lightly used County road.
+Pull off to the side of the road as far as possible when parking at Stand 5.